Migrant Deaths in Europe

 The main objective guiding data processing and visualization choices for this project was preserving the humanity of people on the list, who are known to us only as piece of data (we often don’t even have their names).
 This objective determined three main processing and visualization choices:

-Information about the precise location where each person was found (such as "in the Evros river" or "near the Polish border") was extrapolated from the general description through regex-based text processing.
+- Determining where each person was foundInformation about the precise location where each person was found (such as "in the Evros river" or "near the Polish border") was extrapolated from the general description through regex-based text processing.
 In cases where the general description allowed for more than one interpretation of the body's location, descriptions highlighting that the body was found at a border were given first priority, since one of the arguments of this project is that the real issue of migration deaths is borders, not individual countries (this project argues that viewing migration problems as disconnected issues of separate countries without significant and responsible coordination across borders partially contributes to these deaths).

 The locations identified with this process were geocoded through a mix of manual and automatic steps (the vague nature of most locations, such as "off the coast of Bouzedjar beach (DZ)", made it impossible to complete the whole process automatically).